 Me: “Ummmm.
 We’re on the 17.
 There are no angles on the 17… just winding turns and danger signs that we can’t see.
 And, puddles wider than this car.”

 10-minutes of tense silence where I’m pretty sure we’re going to die.
 I wonder who is going to run the workshops if we both die.

 Me: “Dude.
 Maybe you should drive in the lane away from the crumbling, sliding mud because the tires on this car are pretty tiny with no treads.”

 I tell him the story of one of my friends who was driving across the Rockies and was hit by a rock slide.
 He lived but his insurance provider wouldn’t cover the damage to his car because he didn’t have rock slide insurance.

-There is another few minutes of awkward silence and by this point we’re getting pretty close to Santa Cruz and have to navigate the weird one way streets to get to the hotel; and GPS takes us on the scenic route — but we can’t see anything.
+There are another few minutes of awkward silence and by this point, we’re getting pretty close to Santa Cruz and have to navigate the weird one-way streets to get to the hotel; and GPS takes us on the scenic route — but we can’t see anything.

 There is a lot of relief when we finally get to the hotel.

 The rooms are beachside and it looks like an ocean vomited up its contents onto the beach.
 The storm brought a lot of flooding and damage to the city, which we see the next day.
 I have so much adrenaline going through my veins that I doubt that I’ll ever sleep again.